GhostridercoinOrg/ghostridercoin/README.md

 Please visit the prokect discord. https://discord.gg/uQMQPbv5w9

-## All for Miners
+## Pro-Miner for Miners

-All rewards from GRCoin belong to the miners and smartnode holders.
+80% rewards from GRCoin belong to the miners and 20% smartnode holders.
 There are no other incentives or privileges.

 ## Your Decision